Graylog2/documentation/pages/archiving/setup.rst

 indices.
 By default indices can be *closed* or *deleted* if you have more than the configured limit.

-The archive plugin offers a new index retention strategy that you can configure to automatically archive an index before closing or deleting it.
+Graylog Archive offers a new index retention strategy that you can configure to automatically archive an index before closing or deleting it.

 Index retention strategies can be configured in the system menu under "System/Indices".
 Select an index set and click "Edit" to change the index rotation